Skip to main content

 ciha 2028 art card

-The experience of sovereignty can be an individual’s claimed self-empowerment or a group’s self-rule and rule over others as well.
-The production and assertion of sovereign power through visual means has been central to the formation of artistic cultures from the construction of burial sites, stamping of currency, forging of metal jewelry, and construction of agrarian and urban settlements.
-In turn, the rise of sovereignty’ as a terminology, coined in the fourteenth century and central to the development of international law in the seventeenth and eighteenth centuries, is central to the rise of the nation state, the formation of art history as a discipline and its accompanying institutions of the University and the Museum.
-Sovereign power can be exploited to create states of exception and exclusion while the claiming of sovereignty can also be necessary to reclaiming power over self-representation, as demonstrated in Indigenous studies.
+The experience of sovereignty can be a group’s right to self-determination, an individual’s claim to self-empowerment, or a state’s rule over other peoples.
+The production and assertion of sovereign power through visual means have been central to the formation of art and culture from the construction of burial sites, stamping of currency, forging of metal jewelry, and construction of agrarian and urban settlements.
+In turn, the rise of sovereignty” as a terminology, coined in the fourteenth century and developed as a tenet of international law in the seventeenth century following the Treaty of Westphalia, is imbricated in the history of modern colonialism, and is central to the rise of the nation state, the formation of art history as a discipline and its accompanying institutions – the university and the museum.
+Sovereign power can be exploited to create states of exception and exclusion while the claiming of sovereignty can also be necessary to reclaiming power over self-representation, as demonstrated in Indigenous movements and anticolonial resistance.

 College Art Association 114th Annual Conference